-The Child & Youth Advocates (CYA) seeks to build a community of students interested in a wide variety of issues affecting children and youth, including juvenile justice, child welfare, education, and children’s rights.
+The Child & Youth Advocates (CYA) seeks to build a community of students interested in a wide variety of issues affecting children and youth, including child welfare, education, juvenile justice, and children’s rights.
 We aim to heighten awareness and encourage discussion of these issues at HLS, facilitate student involvement with children and youth in our community and beyond, and advocate for children’s rights.
-Our initiatives enable students to gain practical experience in partnership with different organizations, receive training and exposure to various areas of child advocacy, and connect with one another in pursuit of a career dedicated to children and youth.
+Our initiatives enable students to discuss issues with peers and invited speakers, participate in community service, gain practical experience in partnership with different organizations and connect with one another in pursuit of a career dedicated to children and youth.
 These include:

 - Child Advocacy Hub: The Child Advocacy Hub is a mechanism for organizations working on children’s issues to receive remote support from law students on short-term projects, allowing students to build substantive skill sets, gain a broader exposure to various fields of child advocacy, expand career connections and networks, and get pro bono hours.
 A brief infosheet of the Hub can be viewed here.